TristanCrudge/portfolio/README.md

 # portfolio
 My Portfolio

-## Wanting to showcase example code snippets & dashboards.
+## wanting to showcase example code snippets & dashboards.

 You can expect the usual suspects in this repo, as I'm trying to give a flavour of what I can use.